What is interventional radiology?

 Interventional radiologists are involved in the treatment of the patient, as well as the diagnosis of disease.
 They treat an ever-widening range of conditions inside the body from outside the body by inserting various small instruments or tools, such as catheters or wires, with the use of various X-ray and imaging techniques (i.e., CT scanners, MRI scanners, ultrasound scanners).
 Interventional radiology offers an alternative to the surgical treatment of many conditions and can eliminate the need for hospitalization, in some cases.

 The interventional radiologist is a medical doctor who has completed training in an accredited residency program.
 The interventional radiologist is then eligible to take the board examination given by the American Board of Radiology.
 Following board certification, the interventional radiologist completes an interventional radiology fellowship training program.
 Interventional radiologists work closely with other doctors and play an important role on the treatment team.

 Interventional radiologists perform a vast variety of procedures, including the following:

-- cancer treatment - administering cancer medications directly to the tumor site.
+- Cancer treatment.
+This treatment administers cancer medications directly to the tumor site.